bloominstituteoftechnology/react-shopping-cart/README.md

 # Module Project: Context API - Shopping Cart

-In this module you will take your newfound knowledge of `Context API` and refactor a e-commerce store to use `Context API` as well as extend the functionality of the application making it more robust!
+In this module you will take your newfound knowledge of `Context API` and refactor an e-commerce store to use `Context API` as well as extend the functionality of the application making it more robust!

 ## Introduction